theappbusiness/javascript-style-guide/README.md

     var item = {};
     ```

-  - Don't use [reserved words](http://es5.github.io/#x7.6.1) as keys.
-It won't work in IE8.
-[More info](https://github.com/airbnb/javascript/issues/61).
+  - If the project targets IE8 don't use [reserved words](http://es5.github.io/#x7.6.1) as keys.
+Otherwise is fine.

     ```javascript
     // bad